Workplace Violence Prevention Program Development and Consultation

 Elissa Rossi, J.D.

-VP of Compliance Services
+Vice President of Compliance Services

-Elissa Rossi, VP of Compliance Services, has practiced employment law and litigation at various law firms, including Boyd Richards and Wilkie Farr.
+Elissa Rossi, Vice President of Compliance Services, has practiced employment law and litigation at various law firms, including Boyd Richards and Wilkie Farr.
 She also has served as an Assistant Attorney General in New York’s Attorney General’s Office.
 Elissa has represented clients in state and federal actions and in administrative proceedings before the EEOC and other regulatory bodies.
 Elissa is a graduate of the University of Pennsylvania and the University of Chicago Law School.

 Brian Rothenberg, J.D.

-VP of Compliance Training
+Vice President of Compliance Training

 Leondra Hanson, J.D.